ISP19/problems/basic-security-in-django/README.md

-# Basic security in Django
+# Basic Security in Django

 > A Django application without security concern is like a zoned house with unlocked doors.